 - ¼ tsp smoked salt (or liquid smoke)

-- 1 tsp hot sauce (more or less to taste)
+- 1 tsp hot sauce (or to taste)

 - Whisk all ingredients together in a medium-sized sauce pot.

 - Bring the barbecue sauce to a boil, then lower the heat and simmer for 25-30 minutes, or until the barbecue sauce has thickened.
 Your barbecue sauce should coat a spoon but still be runny enough to pour.
 It will thicken as it cools.

 - Use in your favorite vegan barbecue recipes!
 This sauce will last in an airtight jar in the fridge for up to 2 weeks.